 Front panel wiring picks up all the switches and LEDs in addition to the 1-wire temperature display module.
-The power switching circuitry for the humidity fan is located on a small perf board mounted to the rear of the fan toggle switch and status LED.
-FET low side switch is used to minimize fan voltage drop.
-Fan is rated for 12 volts but operates fine at 9, with obviously lower air flow.
+The switching circuitry for the humidity fan is located on a small perf board mounted to the rear of the fan toggle switch and status LED.
+A FET low side switch is used to minimize fan voltage drop.
+Fan is rated for 12 volts but operates fine at 9, with obviously reduced air flow.

 Two ribbon cables connect the PLC to the Interface board.
 A 16-pin header to header cable connects analog and digital inputs.
 Note: the PLC number’s the header sequentially.
 Conventional practice is to alternate pin numbers on ribbon cable headers so numbers are sequential across the cable.
 The other cable terminates at small barrier strips.
 The flash lead is soldered to the flashing health LED on the PLC.

 5V for temp sensors is picked up directly from the PLC temperature header and routed to the field wiring terminal strip.

 The Interface board is the central interconnect between the various portions of the controller and provides simple hardware logic and ESD protection.
 The PLC interface consists of a 16 and 20 pin header.
 Front panel wiring terminates to a 20-pin header providing lots of spares.
 And lastly a 16-pin DIP plug connects to the LV terminal board and SSR control.

 This page shows switch conditioning and termination of unused spare gates.

 The loop cable originates at the controller and travels along all four greenhouse walls then returns to the controller.
 Loop wiring is routed through the light switches by each entrance door and connected to the magnetic door switches.
 A four conductor cable connects the 1-wire PLC temperature sensors in the house and provides freeze notification to the wood heat controller.